13 Onboarding Tips for Contact Center Agents

 Having a mentoring program for your call center agents could make them feel comfortable and accelerate their learning.
 Call center work can sometimes be isolating because interactions are primarily with customers, not other employees.

-Assigning a veteran mentor to new employees helps bring them into the fold.
+Assigning an experienced agent to new employees creates a “buddy system” that helps bring them into the fold.
 Those mentors can foster growth and offer support.
 They can also answer questions about processes, challenges, and culture.

 Extend Onboarding Beyond a Week